svlentink/password-generator/README.md

 The motivation for this password manager was the backup requirement of normal password managers, which need to be done secure.
+One colleague of mine once had his password manager report that the file was corrupted, resulting in the lost of all his passwords, thus the backup should also have versioning.

 This solution does not have this requirement, you just remember the master passphrase(s).